data-hydenv/lectures/online/01_install_postgres/remote.md

 # Remote installations

+**This is only reference documentation, you don't need the remote installation**.

+A local database server is nice for development, bu doesn't really help anything in real world projects.
+Then, you need to install the software on the server itself, or rent any kind of cloud database solution.
 For a remote installation of PostgreSQL, you first have to login to the remote machine via SSH and run the [local installation for Linux OS](local.md).